The Region will save 99 million euros thanks to the operational protocol signed with CDP

-With its future City of Health and Science – planned by the Piedmont Region and now close to completion, thanks in part to the support of Cassa Depositi e Prestiti – Novara is destined to become one of the hubs of the new Piedmontese healthcare system.
+The future City of Health and Science, commissioned by the Piedmont Region and nearing completion, with support from Cassa Depositi e Prestiti, is destined to become one of Piedmont's new healthcare hubs.

-The hospital in Novara has more than 700 beds with 165,000 square metres of floor space, plus facilities for research and teaching.
-The clinical centre is linked to the University of Eastern Piedmont, whose departments of Translational Medicine, Pharmaceutical Science and Health are based in the city.
-The cultural and historical significance of the Ospedale Maggiore should not be underestimated.
-Founded in the 11th century, renovated and extended several times, it is still an important landmark in the old town with its buildings, some of which date back to the mid-17th century.
+The new hospital is linked to the University of Eastern Piedmont, which has departments of Translational Medicine, Pharmaceutical Science and Health in the heart of the city.
+It will lead to the restoration of buildings of great historical and cultural value belonging to the Ospedale Maggiore in Novara.
+Founded in the 11th century, renovated and expanded several times, the hospital is still an important landmark in the old town, with some of its buildings dating back to the mid-17th century.

-For CDP, the transaction, in line with its 2019-2021 Business Plan, is an opportunity to strengthen its role as advisor on social infrastructure, helping to support the Public Administration in structuring projects developed according to ethical PPP models.
+For CDP, the operation provides an opportunity to strengthen its position as an advisor on social infrastructure, helping to support the public administration in structuring projects developed in accordance with virtuous PPP models.

-During this phase above all, the Group has increased its commitment to support the development of strategic infrastructure, such as hospitals, providing both technical and financial assistance to accelerate the implementation of investments that are particularly important to overcome the country's pandemic-related difficulties.
+During this phase, the CDP Group has increased its commitment to supporting the development of strategic infrastructure, such as hospitals, providing both technical and financial assistance to accelerate the implementation of investments that are particularly important for overcoming the country's pandemic-related difficulties.